guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 Note what's really interesting

 - Mocking does not "fix" a broken contract
-- No interfaces has been written, we still proved that the implementation works
+- No interfaces have been written, we still proved that the implementation works

 But hey, don't trust me, please go straight to the repository, clone it execute and see it by yourself on **[GitHub](https://github.com/guilatrova/python-ensure-contract)**